How to Make a Mocha

 • Milk: Full cream milk is recommended for a creamy texture and rich froth, but you can use any milk of your choice.

-• Espresso Machine or Moka Pot: For brewing strong coffee.
-If you don't have these, a French press can also work.
+• Espresso machine or Moka pot: For brewing strong coffee.
+If you do not have these, a French press can also work.

 • Spoon: For stirring and adding toppings.